Carbon monoxide-releasing molecules: Signaling

 The first evidence of CO as a signaling molecule occurred upon observation of CO stimulating soluble guanylate cyclase and subsequent cyclic guanosine monophosphate (cGMP) production to serve as a vasodilator in vascular smooth muscle cells.
 The anti-inflammatory effects of CO are attributed to activation of the p38 mitogen-activated protein kinase (MAPK) pathway.
 While CO commonly interacts with the ferrous iron atom of heme in a hemoprotein, it has been demonstrated that CO activates calcium-dependent potassium channels by engaging in hydrogen-bonding with surface histidine residues.

 CO may have an inhibitory effect on numerous proteins including cytochrome P450 and cytochrome c oxidase.

 Pharmacokinetics

 CO has approximately 210x greater affinity for hemoglobin than oxygen.
 The equilibrium dissociation constant for the reaction Hb-CO ⇌ Hb + CO strongly favours the CO complex, thus the release of CO for pulmonary excretion generally takes some time.

-Based on this binding affinity, blood is essentially an irreversible sink for CO and presents a therapeutic challenge for the delivery of CO to cells and tissues.

 CO is considered non-reactive in the body and primarily undergoes pulmonary excretion.